The Premise Poll Finds Plus 10% Plurality Margin Opposing Governors Sending Undocumented Persons to Northern States

 Sep 26, 2022, 14:33 ET

-Trump remains in statistical dead heat with Biden, who remains underwater in job approval, 51% approve, 42% disapprove
+Trump remains in statistical dead heat with Biden, who remains underwater in job approval, 41% approve, 51% disapprove

 SAN FRANCISCO, Sept.
 26, 2022 /PRNewswire/ -- The Premise Poll, in its latest regular political tracking poll, found that by a margin of 10 points, 42% - 32%, a plurality of Americans oppose sending undocumented individuals from the U.S.-Mexico border to cities in the North.